yuvaltimen/SentimentAnalysis/README.md

   and testing data, and now the weights stay generally between +/- 10.0

   I wanted to see which features were most important for the classification, so I wrote a method for the Logistic Regression class which returns a list of tuples.
-Each tuple looks like (<feature-name>, <associated-weight>), which essentially shows the relative importance of the features.
+Each tuple looks like (feature-name, associated-weight), which essentially shows the relative importance of the features.
 The resulting list is sorted from most to least important.
 We can see that the output of this function as follows: